Energy East Project

 If you are planning to apply for funding or to participate in the hearing, your input must be related to the issues on the list.

-Details regarding the hearing, including where and when the hearing would take place, will be made available through a Hearing Order if the Panel determines the application to be complete.
+Details regarding the hearing, including where and when the hearing would take place, will be made available through the Hearing Order, if the Panel determines the application to be complete.

 Support for Participants

-The main role of a Process Advisor is to support you if you participate in the hearing.
-They can also answer questions now about the NEB’s process.
+The main role of a Process Advisor is to provide information to the general public and support to participants in the hearing.
+They can also answer questions about the NEB’s process.
 You can contact a Process Advisor by calling 1-800-899-1265 (toll-free) or emailing EnergyEast.ProcessHelp@neb-one.gc.ca.

 - NEB 101: A summary about the Board, its mandate and the hearing process, including an overview of the Application to Participate process and the Participant Funding Program.

 - Participation in a Public Hearing - Part “A”: Information about who may participate in the Board’s hearing, methods of participation, and the roles and responsibilities of participants.